hugo-astier/video-library-front/README.md

 ## Demo

 [Demo available here on Heroku](https://video-library-front.herokuapp.com/) <br>
-There is normal small delay the first time loading the app due to "waking-up" the Heroku dyno ([more info here](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping))
+(There is a normal small delay the first time loading the app due to "waking-up" the Heroku dyno ([more info here](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping)))

 ## Try it yourself